Best First Focal Plane (FFP) Scopes

 The Monstrum Tactical G2 is another fantastic option if you’re looking for a scope that’s an excellent value.

-For even less money than the Sniper ZT, you get a front focal plane scope that honestly offers features and construction on par with might higher-dollar scopes.
+For a touch over $200 you get a front focal plane scope that honestly offers features and construction on par with might higher-dollar scopes.

 A higher magnification option